Student Technology FAQs

 6. Should I bring a laptop or a desktop computer?

 Computer technology pricing has come a long way from where it has been.
 Today, you can purchase either a laptop or a desktop computer reasonably cheap, and even the most inexpensive computer can meet your most basic needs (web browsing, word processing, etc.).
 It is up to you whether a desktop or a laptop is most convenient for you.
-Most students on campus choose to bring a laptop for the convenience of portability, while others like desktop computer models as they tend to come with higher specifications for lesser money than a laptop of similar specifications.
-You may even chose to bring one of each.
+Most students on campus choose to bring a laptop for the convenience of portability, while others like desktop computer models, as they tend to come with higher specifications for lesser money than a laptop of similar specifications.
+You may even choose to bring one of each!

 To protect your equipment, we recommend that you:

 - Lock your room when you are gone.